-Why would an outbreak of Avian Influenza be serious in Australia?
+Why is an outbreak of Avian Influenza serious in Australia?

 Avian Influenza is highly contagious from bird to bird and an outbreak of one of the highly pathogenic types could cause very high mortality rates in infected poultry.
 Significant economic losses occur in outbreaks of Avian Influenza in commercial poultry flocks.
 On rare occasions, Avian Influenza viruses can be transmitted to humans.

 The most common way that Avian Influenza infection is spread is via the faeces of diseased birds.
 The virus can also be present in other bodily fluids, such as nasal/eye discharge and blood.
 Susceptible birds may become infected when they have contact with contaminated secretions or droppings from other infected birds.
 This could include susceptible birds becoming infected by drinking water or eating food contaminated by the droppings of diseased birds.
 Infection could also spread by indirect methods such as clothing, footwear or equipment contaminated by droppings or secretions from infected birds.

 Preventing susceptible birds having contact with secretions or droppings from infected birds is important for preventing outbreaks of Avian Influenza.